 Annual Photo Contest

-Thank you to everyone who participated in the Second Annual Photo Contest hosted by the CLC and the Office of Overseas Studies!
+We invite you to participate in the Annual Photo Contest hosted by the CLC and the Office of Overseas Studies!

-This contest celebrated students’ unique experiences and cultural immersion while studying abroad.
+This contest celebrates students’ unique experiences and cultural immersion while studying abroad.

 For questions, email Professor M. Mercedes Fages Agudo at fagesagu@usc.edu.